To get started and claim your 14 days free trial you will need to sign up for a free trial.

 To get your property data we’ll need to connect to your property management CRM.
 Login to your push.property control panel, click on Property Feeds and select the CRM that you use.
 Enter your data feed credentials in the form.
-If you don’t have these you may need to contact your CRM provider (some may require you to apply or pay for this service)
+If you don’t have these you may need to contact your CRM provider (some may require you to apply or pay for this service).

-Can’t see your CRM provider?
-Contact us with details of which CRM you use – we can integrate with most services
+Contact us with details of which CRM you use – we can integrate with most services.

 Once you have connected your property feed you will see that your branches are created and all your properties will be available to post.